pmorch/perl-Class-Storage/README.md

 # NAME

-Class::Storage - remove blessing from objects so they are bless-able later.
+Class::Storage - pack objects by removing blessing so they can be unpacked back into objects again later.

 Handles blessed HASHes and ARRAYs

 # VERSION

 Version 0.01

-**NOTE**: _THE NAME OF THIS CLASS MAY CHANGE.
-I'M LOOKING FOR OPINIONS ON THAT._

 # SYNOPSIS